-P-DA-1 - This is the tributary area to the cottage portion of the development.
+DA#1 - This is the tributary area to cottage portion of the development.
 This drainage area collects the upgradient woodland and the cottage development improvements.
-All of the runoff from this area is collected and transported to a stormwater infiltration basin to the west side of the cottages.
+All of the runoff from this area is collected and transported to a stormwater infiltration basin to the west side of the side.
 The stormwater basin will meet all of the required water quality and attenuation goals.
-The infiltration basin will be designed to provide the full Runoff Reduction Volume RRv, pre-treatment prior to the infiltration of the full water quality volume and the attenuation of the higher intensity storm events.
-The point or line of influence which is the point of reference for the analysis is the westerly property line which is labeled as Design Point 1.
+The infiltration basin will be designed to provide pre-treatment prior to the infiltration of the full water quality volume and the attenuation of the higher intensity storm events.